-Mr. Sven Borho is a Founding General Partner of OrbiMed, the Company's Portfolio Manager and is not considered to be an Independent Director.
+Sven Borho is a Founding General Partner of OrbiMed, the Company's Portfolio Manager and has served on the Board for more than nine years from the date of his first election.
+He is not considered to be an Independent Director.
 Mr Borho submits himself for annual re-election by shareholders.

 The Board consists of six other non-executive Directors, each of whom is independent of the AIFM and the Portfolio Manager.
-None of the Board members have been an employee of the Company.
+None of the Board members is or has been an employee of the Company.